ScarcitytoSurplus

 15,400 GW

-Over 15,400 GW of renewable energy can be built within just 6 miles of existing fossil fuel plants.
+Over 15,400 GW of renewable energy capacity exists within just 6 miles of existing fossil fuel plants.
 Most plants (90%) have enough nearby land to build 5 times their current capacity in renewables.

 Cost-Effective Today